vllm-project/vllm/docs/source/usage/generative_models.rst

 The :class:`~vllm.LLM` class provides various methods for offline inference.
 See :ref:`Engine Arguments <engine_args>` for a list of options when initializing the model.

-For generative models, the only supported `task` option is `"generate"`.
+For generative models, the only supported :code:`task` option is :code:`"generate"`.
 Usually, the task is automatically inferred so you don't have to specify this.

 ``LLM.generate``
 ^^^^^^^^^^^^^^^^

 The :class:`~vllm.LLM.generate` method is available to all generative models in vLLM.
-It is similar to `transformers.GenerationMixin.generate <https://huggingface.co/docs/transformers/main/en/main_classes/text_generation#transformers.GenerationMixin.generate>`__,
-except that tokenization and detokenization are also performed automatically.
+It is similar to `its counterpart in HF Transformers <https://huggingface.co/docs/transformers/main/en/main_classes/text_generation#transformers.GenerationMixin.generate>`__, except that tokenization and detokenization are also performed automatically.

 .. code-block:: python